schnej7/markov/README.md

 Markov.predict( current )
 ```

-current is the nth item in the sequence and this function will return the n+1th item in the sequence or ```none``` if there is no data to base the decision off of.
+current is the nth item in the sequence and this function will return the n+1th item in the sequence or ```None``` if there is no data to base the decision off of.

 Samples
 =======